He-jiazhi/He-jiazhi.github.io/_projects/apply1.md

  Y_{i,k} = \text{resistance of patient } i \text{ to drug } k.
 $$

-For example, in the sample for PI type drugs, three different mutations (A, C, and D) are observed at position 63 in the protease, and so three columns of $X$ (named P63.A, P63.C, and P63.D) indicate the presence or absence of each mutation at this position.
+For example, in the sample for PI type drugs, three different mutations (A, C, and D) are observed at position 63 in the protease, and so three columns of $$X$$ (named P63.A, P63.C, and P63.D) indicate the presence or absence of each mutation at this position.

 ```{r}
 # Flatten a matrix to a vector with names from concatenating row/column names.